 Geometric constraints are imposed to limit changes to specific regions of the design during the optimization process.
 These regions, known as frozen regions, remain unchanged while the solver extracts material from surrounding areas to find the optimal topology.

-This step defines what we want to achieve with the optimization.
-Most of the time with topology optimizations it is the case that we want to maximize the stiffness while minimizing the volume of the model.
-The increased stiffness is achieved by minimizing the strain energy in the model.
-It is also possible to optimize towards other objectives such as certain Eigenfrequencies or local displacements.
+Determining the optimization objectives is crucial.
+In most topology optimizations, the goal is to maximize stiffness while minimizing the volume of the model.
+This is achieved by reducing strain energy within the model.
+However, it is also possible to optimize towards other objectives such as specific Eigenfrequencies or local displacements.